Crow Business

 Mobbed and harried away by the clan

-Their rasping calls echo across the sky in noisy celebration
+The rasping calls of the victorious defenders echo across the sky

 A retreating gull screeches one last insult